 - The 2 faulty output signal is shown in the below figure.

-- The figure denoted as a show that only positive half of the input wave is exits at the output.
+- The figure denoted as show that only the positive half of the input wave is exits at the output.

 - Then the first main reason is that diode Di is open.
-If it is error the positive half of the input wave is forward biases the diode D2 and cause transistor Q2 to operate.
+If it is an error the positive half of the input wave is forward biases the diode D2 and causes transistor Q2 to operate.

 - The second possible cause is that the base-emitter junction of transistor Q2 is open so a positive half cycle of input signal exits on the output as transistor Q1 is operating.

-- The waveform shown in figure b indicates that only negative half of wave is exist at the output.
+- The waveform shown in figure b indicates that only the negative half of the wave exists at the output.

 -

-- The second fault is that the base-emitter junction of transistor Q1 is open due to that negative half of the input wave display at the output since transistor Q2 is operating.
+- The second fault is that the base-emitter junction of transistor Q1 is open due to the negative half of the input wave display at the output since transistor Q2 is operating.

 The article is very current for what we live, and life is getting harder.